 Air China’s frequent flyer program is called PhoenixMiles.
 Despite its name, the program uses kilometers as its currency.

-Try to avoid transferring points from the airline’s only transfer partner, Starwood Preferred Guest, because you’ll lose about 30 percent of their value compared to programs that use miles.
-The transfer rate is 1 point for 1 kilometer, but a kilometer is worth only about .62 miles.
+Try to avoid transferring points from the airline’s only transfer partner, Starwood Preferred Guest, because you’ll lose about 30 percent of their value compared to

 - Beijing Capital International Airport